The-Duat/Nile/pages/miz.md

 - Adding the `-custom` flag after `fetch` or `remove` allows you to automatically install custom mizOS packages.
 This feature is not yet implemented.

+`miz sw cc` - Clears the pacman and AUR cache.
+Also clears journal logs.